 Complete a capstone project to demonstrate your ability to apply your learning and leverage data for insights to inform business strategy and gain a competitive advantage

 However, of the outcomes listed above I feel only 3 of them were covered to my satisfaction.

 I certainly believe I now know much more about the different statistical techniques and how they can be applied in a business context.
 I also now know how to use many of the Microsoft Excel Analysis Toolpak add-in functions more confidently.
-I actually achieved 100% on 7 of the 8 modules.
+I achieved 100% on 7 of the 8 modules.

 The capstone project was a disappointment.
 After weeks spent re-enforcing how data analysis should be framed by a business problem or opportunity, the project itself provided no such context.

-We were asked to produce visualisations and dashboards in Tableau using a dataset provided in Excel, and to tell the story of our findings – but without any context I didn’t know what insights I was looking for.
+We were asked to produce visualisations and dashboards in Tableau using a dataset provided in Excel, and to tell the story of our findings – but without any context, I didn’t know what insights I was looking for.
 I wasn’t motivated to spend hours applying all the different statistical techniques to see what I might come up with; I needed to know what decisions the business was looking to make based on the problem or opportunity that had emerged.

 Opinions differed in the student discussion forum.
 Most who responded to my questioning post about the lack of context felt this was more indicative of the real-world situations they faced.

-In my post-business data analysis career in projects and change, this is not the world I find myself in.
+Perhaps it is.
+However, this is not the world I find myself in.